Overhauling and Improving the Hammond M-100 Series Vibrato System

 Rewiring the line box for the improved vibrato delay curves is straightforward, so much so that one wonders why Hammond didn’t build it this way in the first place.
 The following excerpts from the M-100 schematic sum up the modification:

 Notice that there are connections to non-numbered terminals on the vibrato delay line.
 Those terminals are already there anyway; they were just not used and not numbered in the schematic.
 Also note that the stage numbers I’ve been using so far in this article refer to filter stages, not terminal numbers.
 The easiest way to remember which filter stage is being talked about is to look at the inductor number immediately to the left of the connection in the schematic.
 For example, the terminal numbered 11 is stage number 9.
 There is no inductor to the left of terminal 1, so we’ll call that stage 0.
-To avoid errors, I wrote the stage numbers on the line box when before I installed the new capacitors.
+To avoid errors, I wrote the stage numbers on the line box before I installed the new capacitors.

 These are the steps I followed to carry out the rewiring: